dnidever/doppler/docs/index.rst

 4. Fit each element one at a time holding everything else fixed
 5. Fit everything simultaneously

+When jointfit is used,

-|Fraunhofer| can be called from python directly or the command-line script `hofer` can be used.
+|Doppler| can be called from python directly or the command-line script `doppler` can be used.

 Examples